Pug Corgi Mix Facts

 Corgi pug

 The Corgi Pug, who came from parent breeds who are both intelligent, is not hard to train.
-Aside from getting the physical stimulation, he also requires mental training, too.
+Aside from getting physical stimulation, he also requires mental training, too.
 However, make sure that the practice is not too repetitive.

 You also have to make yourself as a firm leader who takes training with your Corgi Pug seriously.
 If you don’t manifest this, your dog will end up being stubborn, bringing out the Corgi side of it.
 So, make sure that training is exciting but have a firm and decisive approach.